SergeiGolos/copilot-template/README.md

 ```

 ### 2. **Project Initialization**
+- Add project-specific context documents to `.github/Grounding/` directory
+- Create a Bootstrap Agent issue (`000_agent.md`) to analyze and customize all agents
 - Review and customize issue templates for your project's specific needs
 - Set up labels and project boards to match the agent structure
 - Configure branch protection rules and workflow requirements

 ### 3. **Agent-Based Development Workflow**

+#### **Bootstrap Phase** (Repository Customization)
+0. Create grounding documents in `.github/Grounding/` with your technology stack
+1. Use `000_agent.md` template to bootstrap and customize all agents for your project
+2. Validate that all agents now contain project-specific technology and context

 #### **Planning Phase** (Architect-PM → Planner → Design Spec Writer → User Story Writer)
 1. Create an issue using the `architect_product_manager.md` template for strategic planning